-In the year of 2013, United States of America adopted the ‘First Inventor to File’ system from the ‘First to Invent system’ under the American Patent Law.
-Both the phrases are self-explanatory; the former emphasizes on the inventor whereas the later put the date of filing of an application first.
-This passage bears significant importance and stresses upon the factors on how to deal with the First Inventor to File patent system.
+In 2013, the U.S. adopted the ‘First Inventor to File’ system from the ‘First to Invent system’ under the American Patent Law.
+Both phrases are self-explanatory.
+The former emphasizes on the inventor; whereas, the later put the date of filing of an application first.
+This passage bears significant importance.
+Moreover, it stresses upon the factors on how to deal with the First Inventor to File patent system.

 Patent Systems: First Inventor to File Vs First-to-Invent

-Before proceeding further into the pros and cons of this patent system metamorphosis let us understand wherein the major difference lies in between these two systems.
+Before proceeding further into the patent system metamorphosis, let’s understand wherein the major difference lies between two systems.
 For this, we need to know three basic components of the patent law.
 They are as follows:

-- Date of Conception– The conception term is denoted as to when the concept or idea came to the mind of the inventor.
+The conception term means: when the concept or idea came to the mind of the inventor.

-- Date of Actual Reduction to Practice– This deals with the construction of a tangible form of the conception which can display that the efficacy of the invention.
+This deals with the construction of a tangible form of the conception which can display the efficacy of the invention.

 The ‘First-to-Invent’ system may sound easy but it is quite an expensive procedure.
-In the USA, an inventor if cautiously derives or creates a tangible form of his concept or idea, and files a patent application then he/she gains the privilege of gaining a patent provided he abides by other rules and regulations.
-However, in certain scenarios, two individual inventors may file an application for the same invention.
-In this situation, to determine the rightful owner of the patent (rather who conceived the idea first) there may be an interference hearing before the Board of Appeals and Interferences at the US Patent Office.
-The ‘First-Inventor-to-File’ system assures that the inventor who has filed the patent application initially be the rightful owner irrespective of the conception date.
+An inventor if cautiously derives or creates a tangible form of the concept, and files a patent application then he/she gains the privilege of gaining a patent.
+However, the inventor has to abide by other rules and regulations.
+Two individual inventors may file an application for the same invention.
+To determine the rightful owner of the patent, the Board of Appeals and Interferences at the USPTO interferes.
+The person gets the ownership, who has filed application first rather than who conceived the idea first.
+The ‘First-Inventor-to-File’ system assures that the inventor who has filed the patent application initially be the rightful owner.
+The aforementioned system ignores the conception date.

-The ‘First-Inventor-to-File’ system doesn’t guarantee that the first person to run to the patent office and file an application will be the rightful owner.
-All previously filed applications or disclosures if any are taken into consideration before granting of a patent under this system.
+The ‘First-Inventor-to-File’ system doesn’t guarantee that the first person to file an application will be the rightful owner.
+The Office takes previously filed applications or disclosures into consideration before granting of a patent under this system.
 A helpful part of this system is that it doesn’t take “secret prior-arts” into consideration.
-A secret prior-art is an invention for which patent application has not been filed.
-Thus ‘First-Inventor-to-File’ system adds more advantage.
+A secret prior-art is an invention which nobody has filed patent application for.
+Thus, ‘First-Inventor-to-File’ system adds more advantage.

-3# Be swift while assigning your corpus to inventions.
-As an entrepreneur/ start-up/ any medium or large company, you must be quick enough to target the propitious invention and go ahead for their protection.
+Be swift while assigning your corpus to inventions.
+As a for-profit entity, you must be quick enough to target the propitious invention and go ahead for their protection.

-4# Do not neglect the value of a provisional patent application.
+Do not neglect the value of a provisional patent application.
 It ensures that you get a fixed “priority-date” and that your invention obtains an initial protection.
 The method is quite pocket-friendly and leaves options of international filing too.
-Provisional patent applications, however, have its shortfalls too.
-Once you file a provisional application, it is a mandate to file a Complete Specification containing all the Claims within one year.
-Else the application is considered to be abandoned.
+However, provisional patent applications have its shortfalls too.
+Once you file a provisional application, it’s mandatory to file a Complete Specification containing Claims within one year.
+The USPTO abandons the application if you don’t file a non-provisional application within a year.
 A provisional patent application will be advantageous in a ‘First-Inventor-to-File’ system if utilized properly.

 We help our clients while taking IP and business decisions quickly and confidently, on every aspect of patent searching.
-We can help you out in a number of dimensions, starting from filing a patent application, defending a patent litigation, directing your R&D towards market leadership, identifying markets to launch the products in, defining product features for specific markets, till choosing your research partners.
+Moreover, we can help you out in a number of dimensions.
+Our services can assist you in filing a patent application, defending a patent litigation, directing your R&D towards market leadership, identifying markets to launch the products in, defining product features for specific markets, till choosing your research partners.